marcosruiz/SignuCA/README.md

 If you want to encrypt a file you have to copy this on the command line.

 ~~~
+travis encrypt-file openssl/ca/private/cakey.pem --add
 ~~~

+After this you will have 2 new enviroment variables that you can check on Settings, `https://travis-ci.com/marcosruiz/SignuCA/settings` in my case.

 # Heroku